onevcat/UniWebView-Docs/docs/guide/using-javascript.md

 });
 ```

 Thanks to modern mobile web view component, UniWebView is fully compatible with JavaScript.
 You could expect that almost all features are supported in UniWebView if they are supported in the browser of your device.
-That means you could use lots of third party JavaScript libraries to enhance your browsing experience.
-It is even possible to run a complicated Single Page Application built on something like React and vue.js without problem.
+That means you could use lots of third-party JavaScript libraries to enhance your browsing experience.
+It is even possible to run a complicated Single Page Application built on something like React and vue.js without any problem.

 ## Disabling

 If you are not using any JavaScript, you could disable it by `UniWebView.SetJavaScriptEnabled(false)`.
-All web view created after this setting will not support JavaScript, it would give you a faster spped when browsing non-JavaScript content.
+All web view created after this setting will not support JavaScript, it would give you a faster speed when browsing non-JavaScript content.